automateps/AutomatePS/Docs/Set-AMAgentProperty.md

 # Set-AMAgentProperty

 ## SYNOPSIS
-Sets the properties of an AutoMate Enterprise agent.
+Sets the properties of an Automate agent.

 ## SYNTAX